 • Value trap risk and intra-industry co-variance risk may make value and momentum portfolios with 50 or fewer stocks too volatile, while larger value and momentum portfolios may be impractical for DIY investors.

 • Both value and momentum are subject to high drawdowns.
 The use of a timing model to reduce drawdown may be difficult with large portfolios of individual stocks.

-• Turnover is high, and transaction costs may offset all or most momentum profits for portfolios of individual stocks.
+• Turnover is high, and transaction costs may offset momentum profits for portfolios of individual stocks.

 • The most practical approach is to apply a timing overlay model to asset class ETFs.
 Investors can do this with TMOM and SharpCharts.
 Those who prefer to use ROBUST can access it for free on the Alpha Architect website.